 - PHP SuperGlobals Overwrite

 AcuSensor™ can identify vulnerabilities down to specific lines of code (for PHP applications), or provide detailed stack traces (for ASP.NET and Java applications).
-Furthermore, AcuSensor™ also provides a preview of SQL queries as they would have been run by the database for SQL injection vulnerabilities it discovers.
+Furthermore, for discovered SQL Injection vulnerabilities, AcuSensor™ also provides a preview of SQL queries as they would have been run by the database.

-Crawling is one of the most essential phases in any dynamic scan since it is the process by which a scanner discovers what it should test.
+Crawling is one of the most essential phases in any dynamic scan since it is the process used to discover what the scanner should test.
 While the Acunetix DeepScan crawler already does a lot to discover hard-to-find pages heuristically there could still be a chance that some complexly-named files and directories are not picked up.

-Since AcuSensor™ is designed to work on running applications, it does not need to be compiled-in, and can even work with signed code (signed JAR files in Java, and Strong-named assemblies in ASP.NET applications).
-This is a major advantage over IAST offerings that require you to compile sensors within your code, often requiring you to change your build process or add additional software dependencies to your project.
+Since AcuSensor™ is designed to work on running applications, it does not need to be compiled-in, and can even work with signed code (signed JAR files in Java and strong-named assemblies in ASP.NET applications).
+This is a major advantage over IAST offerings that require you to compile sensors within your code, often requiring you to change your build process or add software dependencies to your project.

-Interactive Application Security Testing (IAST) brings advantages of both black-box and white-box security testing together to deliver a the best each testing methodology has to offer.
-With AcuSensor™ being built-in to Acunetix, supporting PHP, ASP.NET and Java it’s easier than ever to take your automated application security programme to the next level and get started with IAST.
+Interactive Application Security Testing (IAST) brings advantages of both black-box and white-box security testing together to deliver the best features that each testing methodology has to offer.
+With AcuSensor™ built into Acunetix and support for PHP, ASP.NET and Java it’s easier than ever to take your automated application security programme to the next level and get started with IAST.